abarb014/rshell/README.md

 * Typing multiple "||" connectors with no spaces in between will not produce any errors.
 * Use of the "#" connector within an echo statements quoatation marks will still be removed from the output.
 * Commands of the form `command#comment` will work, despite not being able to run in the original BASH shell.
+* Currently, using connectors by themselves will send the program into an infinite loop.